dokutan/termjiten/README.md

 termjiten … | less -R
 ```

+You can search for english words, japanese words in kanji and kana, and query codes for kanji (e.g. SKIP, Four corner).

 ### Configuration
 You can use an .ini file to modify the output format and select which dictionaries should be searched.
 The default path for this is ``$HOME/.config/termjiten.ini``, if the ``TERMJITEN_CONFIG`` environmental variable is set, that is used as a path.
 An annotated example is found in this directory.